Meet the Faculty

 mcclelef@etown.edu | 717-361-1304 | Faculty Website

 Dr. E. Fletcher McClellan is Professor of Political Science Emeritus at Elizabethtown College.
-A member of the Elizabethtown faculty for 41 years, he served in many leadership roles at the College, including Dean of Faculty from 2010 to 2016, Interim Provost on two occasions, and department chair.
-He was a lecturer in political studies at the Queens University Bader International Study Centre in East Sussex, England in fall 1999, and an American studies lecturer at the Dalian University of Foreign Languages, Liaoning Province, China in spring 2008.
+A member of the Elizabethtown faculty for over 40 years, he served in many leadership roles at the College, including Dean of Faculty, Interim Provost, and department chair.
+He was a lecturer in political studies at the Queens University Bader College in East Sussex, England, and an American studies lecturer at the Dalian University of Foreign Languages, Liaoning Province, China.
 He holds a Ph.D. in political science from the University of Tennessee-Knoxville.

 In addition, Dr. McClellan is actively involved with the Political Science Education section of APSA.
-Starting in 2022, he is a member of the APSA Presidential Task Force on Rethinking Political Science Education, co-chairing efforts to reform the undergraduate political science major.
+He was a member of the APSA Presidential Task Force on Rethinking Political Science Education, co-chairing efforts to reform the undergraduate political science major.
 The final report of the Task Force, released March 2024, is found here: APSA Presidential Task Force on Rethinking Political Science Education – APSA (apsanet.org).
-A regular contributor to LNP/LancasterOnline, he offers commentary on current politics for area media outlets, including WITF-FM, the Pennsylvania Cable Network, and the Pennsylvania Capital-Star.
+A regular contributor to LNP/LancasterOnline, he offers commentary on current politics for area media outlets, including WITF-FM and the Pennsylvania Cable Network.
 In 2022, City & State Pennsylvania named him one of the “50 Over 50” most influential difference-makers in the state.

 Dr. Gabriel Ricci